Faverdale: Faverdale Wagon Works

 In 1920 the Cleveland Bridge & Engineering Company began constructing a wagon works, the 'Faverdale Wagon Works', for the NER.
 The first wagon was manufactured in 1923.
 200 houses were also constructed at the same time for the workers.
-The centenary of the Stockton and Darlington Railway was held at the Faverdale works in 1925.
+The centenary of the Stockton and Darlington Railway was celebrated at the Faverdale works in 1925.

-Initially the Faverdale wagon works manufactured wooden bodied, wooden framed wagons; steel frames wagons began production in the 1930s.
+Initially the Faverdale wagon works manufactured wooden-bodied, wooden-framed wagons; steel-framed wagons began production in the 1930s.
 At its peak in the 1950s the Faverdale Wagon Works employed 550 people, the factory was a pioneer of mass production techniques for wagon building.
-A report of 1959 recommended the cessure of manufacturing at the site, with it being retained for repair work, however after centralisation of control of rolling stock works in 1962, the 1963 ' Workshops Plan' recommend closure in 1963.
+A report of 1959 recommended the ceasing of manufacturing at the site, with it being retained for repair work, however after centralisation of control of rolling stock works in 1962, the 1963 ' Workshops Plan' recommended closure in 1963.
 The works closed 29 June 1963 with 366 jobs lost.
 The site was sold to Darlington Corporation in 1963 for £125,000.